-If nobody will help you . . . or if somebody tries to help, and your fellow party members interfere so the two of you still cannot defeat it . . . you must run away.
+If nobody will help you... or if somebody tries to help, and your fellow party members interfere so the two of you still cannot defeat it... you must run away.

 If you run away, you don't get any levels or treasure.
 You don't even get to Loot the Room.
-And you don't always escape unharmed . . .
+And you don't always escape unharmed...

 Roll the die.
 You only escape on a 5 or better.
-Some items or abilities make it easier or harder to run away.
-And some monsters are fast or slow, and give you a penalty or bonus to your roll.
+Some magic items make it easier or harder to run away.
+And some monsters are fast, and give you a penalty to your roll.

 If you escape, discard the monster.
 You get no treasure.
-There are usually no bad effects . . . but read the card.
+There are usually no bad effects... but read the card.
 Some monsters hurt you even if you get away from them!